IU International University of Applied Sciences: Locations

 In addition to a "virtual campus," the university currently operates 37 campus locations: Augsburg, Bad Honnef, Berlin, Bielefeld, Braunschweig, Bremen, Dortmund, Dresden, Duisburg, Düsseldorf, Erfurt, Essen, Frankfurt, Freiburg, Hamburg, Hanover, Karlsruhe, Leipzig, Lübeck, Mainz, Mannheim, Munich, Münster, Nuremberg, Peine (until the end of 2021), Stuttgart, and Ulm; locations added starting from 2022 are: Aachen, Bochum, Kassel, Kiel, Mönchengladbach, Potsdam, Ravensburg, Regensburg, Rostock, Saarbrücken, and Wuppertal.

+Other locations, such as Chemnitz, Ulm and Bad Honnef have been or will close in the next years, in some instances only months after having been opened.

 Examination centers for distance learning are available worldwide at every Goethe-Institut location.